RafanX50L/Tahtib-AlJuhd/Frontend/src/docs/PaymentSessionManagement.md

 Success and cancel URLs are dynamically generated to return users to the correct page with payment status.

-## Testing

-Use the `PaymentSessionTest` component to test the functionality:

-1. Create a test session
-2. Open the same page in another tab
-3. Try to create another session - it should be blocked
-4. Complete or cancel the session to allow new sessions

 ## Security Considerations